lu-cs-sde/tragdor/README.md

-# Tragdor - Testing RAG dependency ordering & remediation
+# Tragdor - Testing RAG Dependency Orders & Remediation

 This repository contains "Tragdor", a tool which performs dynamic dependency-based purity checking on compilers and static analyzers build using attribute grammars.